Cooperly/v2flags/README.md

 # Explanation

-***These explanations are pretty bad as i'm not good at explaining things, please do your own research.***
+***Please try not to rely on these explanations, do your own research as I don't know how to explain things due to my anxiety***

 > -Xms8G -Xmx8G